-On July 11, 2022, the Company entered into an agreement for a trademark related to the Company's name.
-An name on July 11, 2022.
-The agreement called for an initial payment of \$10,000 was paid upon execution of the agreement.
-A second and final payment of \$40,000 is was contingent upon the completion of the Company's planned initial public offering.
-The second payment has not been accrued and is recorded in these financial statements.
-See Note 17 Subsequent Events. accounts payable and intangible assets on the balance sheet.
+The Company entered into an agreement for a trademark related to the Company's name on July 11, 2022.
+The agreement called for an initial payment of \$10,000 upon execution of the agreement.
+A second and final payment of \$40,000 was contingent upon the completion of the Company's planned initial public offering.
+The second payment has been accrued and is recorded in accounts payable and intangible assets on the balance sheet.
 The trademark does not have a determinate life and therefore the cost is not being amortized.